 With the exception of the research internship, students can meet all of the requirements for this educational psychology Ph.D. online.
 UMSL delivers classes asynchronously, allowing students to complete coursework at their convenience.
 Distance learners can also choose between accelerated eight-week classes and more traditional 16-week classes.
 Students at UMSL can access web-based tutoring and an online mentor program.

-What Else can I Expect from an Online Doctorate in Educational Psychology Program?
+What Else Can I Expect From a Ph.D. in Educational Psychology Program?

 - Lifespan Development: Students explore developmental milestones that occur in the prenatal, childhood, adolescent, adult, and late-adult stages of life.
 They examine the impact of genetic and environmental factors on human development, as well as strategies and interventions used to promote and sustain healthy developmental processes.

-- Human Motivation: Educational psychologists must understand what forces drive students' behaviors in order to better support academic achievement and social and emotional development.
-This class provides a general overview of the diverse historical and contemporary theories behind human motivation, with a particular emphasis on children and adolescents.
+- Human Motivation: Educational psychologists must understand what forces drive students' behaviors in order to support academic achievement and social and emotional development.
+This class provides an overview of the diverse historical and contemporary theories behind human motivation, with a particular emphasis on children and adolescents.

 - Theories of Learning: The best educational psychologists understand the full range of how student learning takes place.
 This class covers theories of learning, including constructivism, behaviorism, cognitivism, gestalt, information processing, and humanism.
 It also reviews theories of cognitive processes, such as language and memory.